gidde032/ClaudeDrivenDevelopment/RiverRecords/RiverRecords-SRS.md

 ### 2.5 Design and Implementation Constraints

-- **Language:** The entire application — frontend, backend, and database interaction — is written in TypeScript.
+- **Language:** The entire application, frontend, backend, and database interaction, is written in TypeScript.
 No JavaScript files.
 No Python or other server-side language.
 - **Framework:** Next.js App Router is the only framework in use.
 Page Router patterns are not used.
 All routing follows App Router conventions (server components by default, client components explicitly opted in with `"use client"`).
 - **ORM:** All database interaction goes through Prisma.
 Raw SQL queries are not permitted in application code except in migration files.
 - **External API calls from browser:** USGS, OpenWeatherMap, and Anthropic API keys must never be exposed to the client.
 All calls to these services are made from server components or API routes only.